jpchip/baby-connect-nightmare/README.md

 Since you are passing email and password in the POSTs, you'll probably want to make sure your site uses SSL.

+Before you begin, you will need to get the ID of your child out of the

 ## Development

 Check out the repo and run: